lbod/delitetutorial/tutorials/beginner.md

         }
     }

-TODO: GOT TO HERE

-Notice when you first load the page, this method will be called for each widget, this is because we're setting the `value` property on the declarative widget to `value="The Title"` and setting the value property on the programmatic widget to `value : "another custom element title"`.
+Notice when you first load the page, this method will be called for each widget & if you debug this method when you reload the page you'll see that the `value` property of our widget is contained in the `props` argument.
+This is because we're setting the `value` property on the declarative widget to `value="The Title"` and setting the value property on the programmatic widget to `value : "another custom element title"`.
+If you don't set the `value` property of the widget at construction time, the `value` property of our widget is NOT contained in the `props` argument.

 Click the 'click to change title button' which will render like:

 <img src='./images/custom_element_old_new_props.gif'/>

-**TODO** : (review this, maybe not needed but it is weird behaviour, maybe some direction here to set an initial default value? e.g. angular has the ngBindTemplate directive)
+If you still have a breakpoint set in `refreshRendering` you will see again that the `value` property of our widget is again contained in the `props` argument.

-If you updated the value `property` of `./MyFirstElement.js` to:
+Also, if you update the value `property` of `./CustomeElement.js` to:

     value: "The Title",

-You'd notice that the `if ("value" in props) {` condition isn't true for the declarative custom element we added.
+You'd notice again the `value` property of our widget is NOT contained in the `props` argument.
 This is because the property value hasn't changed.
+The [decor/Invalidating](https://github.com/ibm-js/decor/blob/master/docs/Invalidating.md) documentation explains this in more detail.

 Lets undo this, change it back to

     value: "",

-**END TODO**
+TODO: GOT TO HERE

 ###CSS
 TODO: note this no longer works as per recent updates